Keurbooms promises an undiluted, unspoilt nature experience

 Whiskey Creek Cabin is located 7km upstream from the main entrance and comfortably sleeps 10 guests in four double bunk beds and two single beds.
 The cabin has an open-air kitchen shaded by a veranda roof, and an expansive deck with a braai area.
 A timber walkway connects the cabin to the river.
 Guests need to bring all bedding and food.
 Wood can be bought at the reserve gate.
 Fresh rain water is provided.

-Kitchen: Gas fridge, two-plate gas cooker, pots, pans, crockery and cutlery provided
+Kitchen: solar operated freezer, two-plate gas burner, 2 pots, 2 pans, crockery and cutlery provided

 Launch fee: R85 a day or R460 a year.